bettercap/bettercap/README.md

     ./configure --host=arm-linux --with-pcap=linux
     make

-Cross compile bettercap-ng itself:
+Cross compile bettercap itself:

-    cd $GOPATH/src/github.com/evilsocket/bettercap-ng
+    cd $GOPATH/src/github.com/bettercap/bettercap
     env CC=arm-linux-gnueabi-gcc CGO_ENABLED=1 GOOS=linux GOARCH=arm CGO_LDFLAGS="-L/tmp/libpcap-$PCAPV" make

 ## Interactive Mode

-If no `-caplet` option is specified, bettercap-ng will start in interactive mode, allowing you to start and stop modules manually, change options and apply new firewall rules on the fly.
+If no `-caplet` option is specified, bettercap will start in interactive mode, allowing you to start and stop modules manually, change options and apply new firewall rules on the fly.

 To get a grasp of what you can do, type `help` and the general help menu will be shown, you can also have module specific help by using `help module-name` (for instance try with `help net.recon`), to see which modules are running and their configuration at any time, you can use the `active` command.